-The geographical origin of ingredients alone does not guarantee their safety.
+The geographical origin of ingredients does not guarantee their safety.
 Only the implementation of rigorous and certified quality systems supplemented with vendor management programs can control and guarantee the safety and suitability of flavourings for their intended end-uses.

-Based on the above considerations the Flavour Industry is unable to disclose the geographical origin of the ingredients used in flavouring formulations.
-Traceability systems that are implemented by the Flavour Industry meet the applicable legal requirements and enable to trace back ingredients within the required time-frames in case of rapid-alerts and other emergencies.
+Based on the above considerations the Flavour Industry is not disclosing the geographical origin of the ingredients used in flavourings.
+Traceability systems that are implemented by the Flavour Industry meet the applicable legal requirements and enable to trace back ingredients within the required timeframes in case of rapid-alerts and other emergencies.
 In line with Regulation (EC) No 952/2013 the country of manufacture of the flavouring can always be provided.